-The Maryland-Three Program allows properly vetted private pilots to fly to, from, or between the three general aviation airports closest to the National Capital Region.
-These airports are collectively known as the "Maryland Three" airports, and include College Park Airport (CGS), Potomac Airfield (VKX) and Hyde Executive Field (W32).
-These airports are all within the Washington, D.C.
-Special Flight Rules Area (SFRA) and the Washington, D.C.
-Flight Restricted Zone as described in 14 CFR Part 93 Subpart V.” - TSA
+“The Maryland-Three Program allows private pilots to fly to, from and between the three general aviation airports closest to the National Capital Region, which include College Park Airport, Potomac Airfield and Washington Executive Airport/Hyde Field.
+These airports are within the Washington, D.C.
+Special Flight Rules area and the Flight Restricted Zone as described in 14 CFR Part 93 Subpart V.” - TSA

-Most requests submitted Monday-Friday (between 7:30am and 4:00pm EST) should be responded to within 48 hours.
-If your information is submitted after 4:00pm EST on Friday or over the weekend, you should receive a response within 48 hours from 7:30am EST on Monday.
+Most requests submitted Monday-Friday (between 7:30 AM and 4:00 PM EST) should be responded to within 48 hours.
+If your information is submitted after 4:00 PM EST on Friday or over the weekend, you should receive a response within 48 hours from 7:30 AM EST on Monday.

 Start the process by selecting the "Click Here To Get Started" button below.
-You will be asked to choose between being fingerprinted by either a NATACS Authorized Fingerprint Technician or by a Law Enforcement Officer.
-If you choose to be fingerprinted by a NATACS Authorized Fingerprint Technician, you will need to choose a specific technician from those listed in your area.
+You will be asked to choose between being fingerprinted by either a NATACS Certified Fingerprint Technician or by a Law Enforcement Officer.
+If you choose to be fingerprinted by a NATACS Fingerprint Technician, you will need to select a specific technician from those listed in your area.
 You will then complete an online form providing demographic data necessary for the CHRC.
 You will then pay online upfront for the fingerprinting and CHRC using a credit card.
 Finally, you will be issued a Fingerprint Control Form, which you will need to present to the Fingerprinting Technician.
 You can print the form out from this website after enrolling and/or have the form sent to your email address.